Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Detail the cases and rules when plant passports do not need to be attached to the trade unit of particular plants, plant products, or other objects due to their size, shape, or other specific characteristics.

-Timeline: Public consultation expected soon; adoption of Regulation expected in second quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in third quarter of 2026.

 Plant passport requirement – exemption for final users receiving via distance contracts – Implementing Regulation